 Grand Tour

-a collection of digital sketches aided by artificial intelligence on hand-embellished paper inspired by the artistic tradition of 18th and 19th century elite travel, delving upon pressing contemporary issues such as post-colonialism, over-tourism, mass consumption, environmental degradation, migration, and the concept of ‘the other’. view
+a collection of over a hundred manually crafted digital collages on hand-drawn (ink, pencil, pigments) large-scale cotton paper, aided by machine logic and inspired by the (complex, problematic) artistic tradition of 18th and 19th century elite travel, dealing with pressing contemporary issues such as post-colonialism, over-tourism, over-consumption, environmental degradation, mass migrations, cultural appropriation, and the concept of ‘the other’. view

 Technical specs